-The opening weekend of the Liberty Insurance All-Ireland Camogie Championship got off to a comfortable, yet perfect start for the holders Kilkenny with a win in a south-east derby against Waterford at Walsh Park.
-Kilkenny 2-16 Waterford 0-6.
-The holders would go on to top their group with a record of 3 wins and 1 draw whilst it went down to the wire for the remaining teams to battle it out for the two quarter final spots.
-Galway and Dublin emerged victorious from the busy final round of the Group Stages.
+The opening weekend of the Liberty Insurance All-Ireland Camogie Championship got off to a comfortable, yet perfect start for the holders Kilkenny, with a 2-16 to 0-6 win in a south-east derby against Waterford at Walsh Park.
+The holders would go on to top their group with a record of three wins and one draw, while it went down to the wire for the remaining teams to battle it out for the two quarter-final spots.
+Galway and Dublin emerged victorious from the busy final round of the group stages.

 Meanwhile in Group Two, Cork overcame a shaky first half in their opening game to beat Tipperary 1-16 to 1-7 at the Ragg.
-The win set the tone for their Championship and they emerged from the Group stages with 4 wins from 4 and easily qualified for the Semi Finals.
-Wexford qualified for the Quarter Finals losing only to Cork along the way whilst Tipperary qualified at the expense of Offaly and Limerick due to a superior points difference.
+The win set the tone for their Championship and they emerged from the Group stages with four wins from four to easily qualify for the semi-finals.
+Wexford qualified for the quarter finals losing only to Cork along the way, while Tipperary qualified at the expense of Offaly and Limerick due to a superior points difference.

-In the Liberty Insurance Intermediate Camogie Championship, the 4 strongest teams to emerge from the Group Stages were Derry and Kildare in Group 1 and Cork and Meath in Group 2.
-Cork and Meath who had been competitive with each other throughout the Championship progressed to the final and couldn’t be separated on the day as they drew 1-09 apiece.
+In the Liberty Insurance Intermediate Camogie Championship, the four strongest teams to emerge from the group stages were Derry and Kildare in Group 1 and Cork and Meath in Group 2.
+Cork and Meath, who had been competitive with each other throughout the Championship, progressed to the final and couldn’t be separated on the day as they drew 1-09 apiece.

-The replay will take place on the 1st October in The Gaelic Grounds in Limerick at 14:30.
+The replay will take place on October 1st in The Gaelic Grounds in Limerick at 14:30.

-In the Premier Junior competition, Westmeath and Dublin progressed from larger Group 1 whilst Kerry and Armagh qualified from Group 2.
-It would be the Group 1 qualifiers who would progress to the final where Westmeath beat Dublin 1-10 to 1-06 to claim the Liberty Insurance Premier Junior Camogie crown for 2017.
+In the Premier Junior competition, Westmeath and Dublin progressed from larger Group 1 while Kerry and Armagh qualified from Group 2.
+It would be the Group 1 qualifiers who would progress to the final, where Westmeath beat Dublin 1-10 to 1-06 to claim the Liberty Insurance Premier Junior Camogie crown for 2017.

-The Liberty Insurance All Ireland Camogie Final drew the fourth biggest crowd for a stand-alone Finals day since 1932 with 20,438 coming to Croke Park.
+The Liberty Insurance All Ireland Camogie Final drew the fourth biggest crowd for a stand-alone finals day since 1932, with 20,438 supporters coming to Croke Park.

 An average of 276,800 viewers tuned into the live coverage of both the intermediate and senior finals, an increase of 60,400 on 12 months ago.
 The viewership was an increase of 46,000 on the peak of 328,000 viewers who tuned in for last year's final, in which the Cats beat the Rebels 1-13 to 1-09.